 Hi, reader, I hope you all are doing great.
 In today’s post, we will have a detailed look at How to Troubleshoot OP-Amp Circuits.
+As ICs created with the operational amplifier can be easily handled, and operate well in normal conditions but some faults exist in these modules with In today’s post, we will have a detailed look at How to Troubleshoot OP-Amp Circuits.
 As ICs created with the operational amplifier can be easily handled, operate well in normal conditions but some faults exist in these modules with In today’s post, we will have a detailed look at How to Troubleshoot OP-Amp Circuits.
-As ICs created with the operational amplifier can be easily handled, operate well in normal conditions but some faults exist in these modules with In today’s post, we will have a detailed look at How to Troubleshoot OP-Amp Circuits.
-As ICs created with the operational amplifier can be easily handled, operate well in normal conditions but some faults exist in these modules with the passage of time.
+As ICs created with the operational amplifier can be easily handled, operate well in normal conditions but some faults exist in these modules with time.
 One category if the inner fault is the state when the output of the operational amplifier is in saturation region which causes the high or low level at output irrespective of variation in the input signal.

 With that there is different types of element damaging occurs that cause different types of faults in circuits using an operational amplifier.
 In today’s post, we will discuss about these faults and learn how to troubleshoot these faults.
 So let’s get started with How to Troubleshoot OP-Amp Circuits.